Skip to main content

 I’m not saying that TV’s dying.
 I’m just saying that consumers are going to get their TV in a different way.

-What about Ad Spend?
+What About Ad Spend?

 OTT Advertising